Please be ready with your application reference number starting with 'P'. For example P1234567

 The Aged form a significant amount of the people in our community who are classified as a vulnerable population.

 The Aged Care Act 1997 (Cth) mandates a relevant background check result for anyone who wants to work in the aged sector.
-Regardless of the type of services, or their capabilities, workers in aged care must apply for a police check for the purpose of undertaking aged care work.
+Regardless of the type of services, or their capabilities, workers in aged care must apply for a Nationally Coordinated Criminal History Check for the purpose of undertaking aged care work.

 The Vulnerable sector looks beyond care or community service when selecting or recruiting.
 The organisation or employer may refuse a role with access to the vulnerable if you have a poor record.